mikehoward/tdd_deploy/Readme.md

 is the beginning of the block of ports used by the pack of servers.
 * site\_num\_servers - int - number of *thin* or *mongrel* (or whatever) servers which the app expects to have running.

+In addition there are four (4) _pseudo_ variables.
+These are read-only and take their values from your Capistrano configuration

+* app - hosts defined in the 'app' role
+* db - hosts defined in the 'db' role
+* web - hosts defined in the 'web' role
+* migration\_hosts - hosts defened in the 'db' role which have the option :primary set to true.

 <h2 id="tests">Deployment Tests</h2>